DePaul University > Admission & Aid > Financial Aid > Financial Aid Basics > Apply for Aid

 5. Non-Income/Non-Expense Appeal

 Submitting a special or unusual circumstance appeal does not guarantee an increase in your financial aid.
-We will thoroughly review your situation to determine if any aid can be made available, and this may result in additional loan options.
+We will thoroughly review your situation to determine if any further aid can be made available, and this may result in additional loan options.
 If you were selected for verification, that process must be finished before your appeal can be reviewed.
 We must receive all necessary documentation before we can begin assessing your appeal.